PSLer/PSLer/README.md

-# Hi, Welcome to visit PSLer 👋
+# Welcome 👋

-I work on structural optimization and stress tensor visualization.
+I work on problems spanning topology optimization, stress tensor visualization, geometric modeling, and manufacturing-aware design.
+The tools shared here are to support these workflows.

 ---